Live Chat has come a long way since AIM and MSN

 A demo of how to combine those six steps to make a great Live Chat experience

 We understand that providing Live Chat functionality can put a lot of strain on internal resources, so showing it throughout the website might not always be viable.
 There are a couple of other options to consider, which will be seen by a smaller percentage of website users.

 Showing Live Chat after a couple of minutes of browsing is a subtle way to offer help.
-Think of it as a shop assistant asking if you’d like any help once you’re half way around the shop, rather than pouncing on you the second you walk in the door.
-Lloyds Bank do this really well, showing a chat call-to-action after being on the site for a couple of minutes and navigating through a handful of pages.
+Think of it as a shop assistant asking if you’d like any help once you’re halfway around the shop, rather than pouncing on you the second you walk in the door.
+Lloyds Bank does this really well, showing a chat call-to-action after being on the site for a couple of minutes and navigating through a handful of pages.